lagbolt/library/TechServices.md

 I've written about catalog quality for Technicalities [3].
 That article has several interesting examples of data I've collected from the LVCCLD (Las Vegas) catalog.

-I'm interested in three different, separate three standards for catalog quality:
+I'm interested in three different, separate standards for catalog quality:

 1. Assessing catalog records against a standard, either internal or external
 2. Effectiveness in supporting library programs